Sharp Eigenfunction Bounds on the Torus for large $p$

 Take $Q\sim \log \log N$, for example, and consider the integer formed by

 This integer satisfies $X\lesssim (\log \log N)^{\log \log N}\lesssim N$.
-So if $X|\la$, we may only use the trivial estimate for every $q\sim Q$.
-With our interpolation, we desire a negative power of $Q$, so our estimate is dominated by the $Q\sim 1$ terms.
+The same approach we used to estimate \eqref{2: FourierTransNumberThrBoundEqn} will not work as we could have many factors that divide $l$.
 Therefore, we must use the trivial estimates near $Q\sim 1$, which restricts the range of $p$ we can apply our argument in.

-A similar phenomenon explains why we cannot improve the bound \Cref{3: KQsFourierCoeffBoundProp} to $Q^{1+\eps}$ like (14) in \cite{bourgainDemeterDiscreteRestrictImprovements2013}.
-For small $Q$, the best we can hope for is the triangle inequality.
-The improved bound for moderate $Q\gtrsim N^{\eps_0}$ does not change our final bound as we are limited by the terms $Q\sim 1$.

 \begin{remark} If we assume $\la$ does not have many divisors, we do get an improved bound.
-In the ideal situation, we have $\la$ being prime, and the techniques of this paper give the sharp results for $p>\frac{2(d+1)}{d-3}$ for $d\geq 5$ by using the full square root cancellation in Kloosterman and Sail\'e sums.
+In the ideal situation, we have $\la$ being prime, and the techniques of this paper give the sharp results for $p>\frac{2(d+1)}{d-3}$ for $d\geq 5$, by using the full square root cancellation in Kloosterman and Sail\'e sums.
 Intermediate bounds can be proven based on the structure of the divisors of $\la$, but as we are interested in the strongest bound for the full set of eigenvalues we do not record them here. \end{remark}